Official-Codaisseur-Graduate/react-auth-server-admin/README.md

 - [x] Implement the nav component
 - [x] Implement the user info component
     - **If user is logged in**:
-        - [ ] Needs to display user first name
+        - [ ] Needs to display user first name (right now it hardcoded, fix this by using the Redux store to get the loggin in username)
         - [x] Display logout button
     - **If user is not logged in**:
         - [x] Display login link --> should redirect to login component.
 Login component should have only a 'Login with Codaisseur' button.